zhenging/phys208b/sections/3404_thin_lenses.md

 34.27 An insect 4.25 mm tall is placed 20.0 cm to the left of a thin  planoconvex lens.
 The left surface of this lens is flat, the right surface has a radius of curvature of magnitude 12.3 cm , and the index of refraction of the lens material is 1.70. (a) Calculate the location of the image this lens forms of the insect. (b) Calculate the size of the image.
 >Solution
 1\.
-The lensis a converging lense.
+The lensis a converging lens.
 The focal length can be resolved by lensmaker's formula.
 $$
 \begin{aligned}
 \frac{1}{f} &= (n-1)(\frac{1}{R_1} - \frac{1}{R_2})\\